richmarisa/forc/source/docs/book-of-order.md

 #### A. PRESBYTERS:

 1. Presbyters are officers ordained by the local church or another ecclesiastical body for the purpose of ministering God's Word and the Sacraments of Holy Baptism and Holy Communion.
 Presbyters are thereby authorized to perform matrimonial rites, bury the dead, govern the local church, and perform all other duties of a Minister of the Gospel.
-Two or more such officers in a local church shall be known as the Presbytery. �Acts 14:21-23, 20:17, 26-32
+Two or more such officers in a local church shall be known as the Presbytery.
+Acts 14:21-23, 20:17, 26-32

 2. One who sets his heart on a Presbyterial office in the church, desires a noble task.
 However, to desire such an office is not to thrust oneself into ecclesiastical functions without a legitimate call.
 Such a ministry is to be entrusted to faithful and able men. -1 Timothy 3:1-7; 2 Timothy 2:2; Titus 1:7-9